The 2 Best Back Sleep Training Pillows

 What Is the Right Way to Sleep on Your Back?

-According to research, it is very important to keep your spine supported and aligned when you sleep on your back.
+According to research, it is important to keep your spine supported and aligned when you sleep on your back.

 The easiest way to achieve this is to use a wedge pillow under your knees to keep your spine in a neutral position.